ollama-lab/ollama-lab/README.md

 > [!NOTE]
 >
-> Ollama Lab is NOT affiliated or part of the [Ollama Project](https://github.com/ollama/ollama).
+> Ollama Lab is NOT affiliated to or part of the [Ollama Project](https://github.com/ollama/ollama).